Jordy-VL/jordy-vl.github.io/index.md

 ## Whoami

 Hi, my name is Jordy Van Landeghem!
-I am a Computer Science Ph.D. researcher at the KU Leuven (Belgium) and an AI Researcher at Contract.fit (Belgium).
+I am a Computer Science doctoral researcher at the KU Leuven (Belgium) and an AI Researcher at Contract.fit (Belgium).

 With a demonstrated track record of industrial and academic prowess I am an articulate enthusiast of cutting-edge Language Technology:
 - Applied end-to-end AI engineering in the context of various application domains, e.g., finance, banking, insurance, legal.